 The 10 semifinalists for the 2014 national contest, which took place on January 16 in Baltimore at the 2014 Joint Mathematics Meetings, are:

-More than 2000 students participated.
-This year most students took the qualifying tests online thanks to our sponsor Maplesoft and its online testing system Maple T.A.
+More than 2000 students participatedin qualifying for the 2014 contest.
+Most students took the qualifying tests online thanks to our technology sponsor Maplesoft and its online testing system Maple T.A.
 See the Round Two test with answers and the Round One test with answers.

 Comments: Email Webmaster